5 Key Lessons To Take Home From the First #BlackBirdersWeek

 “I think it’s important for us to discuss it specifically in the birding community, because there are so many places where I think we [as Black birders] are vulnerable and perhaps feel unwelcome,” Cooper said during the June 4 livestream.

-Jason’s brother, Jeffrey Ward, recounted another uneasy experience, when the two Wards were searching for Grasshopper Sparrows in the countryside in Georgia: “We stopped at a fast food restaurant, and a pickup truck swerved in front of me and rolled down the window, and [they] screamed, ‘Jesus isn’t Black!’
+Jeffrey Ward, a Black Birders Week cofounder, recounted another uneasy experience searching for Grasshopper Sparrows in the countryside in Georgia: “We stopped at a fast food restaurant, and a pickup truck swerved in front of me and rolled down the window, and [they] screamed, ‘Jesus isn’t Black!’
 So, I wouldn’t go there alone.”

 Happy places are essential